 4. Overreliance on code migration tools

 Piggybacking on the above, teams always investigate the available code migration tools.
 Automated code transformation takes care of only a third of the work in a complex modernization project with many moving parts and stakeholders.
-Without integration of migration tools with CI/CD build pipelines, defect management, test management, code synchronization between parallel development and migration tracks, project management, analytics, reporting, and more, it will be impossible to successfully manage such complex projects and see it through to completion.
+Without integration of migration tools with CI/CD build pipelines, defect management, test management, code synchronization between parallel development and migration tracks, project management, analytics, reporting, and more, it will be impossible to successfully manage such complex projects and see them through to completion.

 5. Underestimating the difficulty of modernizing a moving target